xiuquan0418/xiuquan0418.github.io/README.md

-# The CAM Group Website
+# The Wang Research Group Website

 This is the website of our academic research group at the Institute for Manufacturing in the Department of Engineering at the University of Cambridge.